glassdb/webEditionHome/docs/install/gettingStartedWithTode.md

 the various versions of Pharo.
 I assume that I will eventually get things figured out, but until then:

-* Pharo3.0 is not usable with either Linux or OS X.
+* Pharo3.0 is not usable with either Linux or OS X. Most notably `CMD-o` appears to be swallowed by Pharo and I have yet to discover the magic incantation to allow me to use `CMD-o` for my own purposes.
 * Pharo2.0 is usable in OS X, but has some critical problems on Linux.
+Most notably, the `ALT` and `CTL` modifiers are incosistently mapped on Linux.
-* Pharo1.4 is usabel in both OS X and Linux. .
+* Pharo1.4 is usable in both OS X and Linux.
+For Linux this is the only usable platform.
+For the most part the `CTL` modifier works fine on Linux, but in a couple of cases you must use the `ALT` modifier instead:
+  * CTL-C and CTL-B are not mapped correctly so ALT-C and ALT-B must be used instead.
+There may be others.

 ### Download tODE Client
-The current version of the one-click tODE client is `0.0.1`.
-Version `0.0.1` is based upon [Pharo2.0][4].
+The current version of the one-click tODE client is `0.0.1-p2.0`.
+Version `0.0.1-p2.0` is based upon [Pharo2.0][4].
 ### Build tODE Client
 #### Install Client Code
 #### Install GemStone GCI libraries